Rome: Total War

 Combat

-If you ever wondered whether manual combat brings better results than automatic combat (e.g. better character trait results), then the answer is yes.
+Manual combat often brings better results than automatic combat (e.g. better character trait results).
 This is because the game programming requirements at an end battle are usually much better during manual combat than automatic combat.
 Automatic battles usually inflict minimal enemy casualties which usually is not enough for a character requirement to progress.

 References